Is Muscle Soreness After Weight Training Normal?

 It is very important for all of your muscle groups to have some period of recovery before you work them out again, and the soreness is nature’s way of telling you to take it easy.

-You can weight train while you are sore and push through the pain, but if you overwork and over tear your muscles, you will have the very opposite effect you were trying to achieve.
+You can weight train while you are sore and push through the pain, but if you overwork your muscles, you will have the opposite effect of what you were trying to achieve.

 Instead, let your muscles recover and use your downtime to work on different muscles or focus on cardio training.

-While it’s important not to overwork your muscles and injure them, it is important not to over nurture them either.
+While it’s important not to overwork your muscles, it is important not to over-nurture them either.
 Use your muscles gently throughout the day following your workout.

 You will feel the soreness, but keeping your muscles moving will help the soreness go away faster than if you let your muscles atrophy.